12+1 questions with Óliver Laxe on casting non-professional actors, tips for going to raves, the challenges of filming in the desert, and more!

 bite-size takes on new releases

-Artists pick movies that complement their latest work
+artists pick movies that complement their latest work

 our rapid-fire movie Q&A